libp2p/docs/content/concepts/transport.md

 3. Handshake inefficiency: TCP spends one network round-trip (RTT) on verifying the client's address.
 Only after this can TLS start the cryptographic handshake, consuming another RTT.
-Setting up an encrypted connection therefore always takes 2-RTTs.
+Setting up an encrypted connection therefore always takes 2 RTTs.

 QUIC was designed with the following goals in mind:

 - Making the transport layer aware of streams, so that packet loss doesn't cause HoL blocking between streams.
-- Reducing the latency of connection establishment to a single RTT for new connections, and to allow sending of 0-RTT application data for resumed connections.
+- Reducing the latency of connection establishment to a single RTT for new connections, and to allow sending of 0 RTT application data for resumed connections.
 - Encrypting as much as possible.
 This eliminates the ossification risk, as middleboxes aren't able to read any encrypted fields.
 This allows future evolution of the protocol.